esphome/esphome-core/README.md

 then use that to get sensors with `get_sensor_by_address()` or `get_sensor_by_index()` and register them with `make_mqtt_sensor_for()`.

 Every sensor (or technically every `MQTTSensorComponent`) can have a smoothing filter and a value offset.
-By default, all sensors create with the methods in the `Application` instance, automatically take the average of the last few values and report that to the outside world - to disable this, use the `disable_filter()` method.
+By default, all sensors created with the methods in the `Application` instance automatically take the average of the last few values and report that to the outside world - to disable this, use the `disable_filter()` method.

 #### Switch